 Keep Your Shirts Safe from Sweat Stains

-Again, there are lots of ways to get rid of sweat stains on clothes, but our recommended method (for your shirts and your health!) is to swap your antiperspirant for a naturally derived deodorant from Oars + Alps.
-See all of our natural deodorants that won’t stain your clothes here.
+Again, there are lots of ways to get rid of sweat stains on clothes, but our recommended method (for your shirts and your health!) is to swap your antiperspirant for an aluminum-free deodorant from Oars + Alps.
+See all of our deodorants that won’t stain your clothes here.

 Join the club!